Vegea’s alternative to animal leather

 Most of the current plant-derived alternatives available are a combination of different materials, made by merging biomass waste with polyurethane dispersion (PUD) to improve its physical properties.
 While the addition of PUD helps to create a more durable final product, it stops the material from being biodegradable, making it far more difficult to be recycled.

 Our goal is to only use, and continue to develop, petrochemical-free alternatives to animal leather.

 Vegea’s grape waste material was born out of a desire to repurpose waste from the Italian winemaking industry.

 The solid remains of grapes after pressing (including the skins, pulp, seeds and stems) are combined with vegetable oil and water-based polyurethane (PUD).
-This biobased material is then coated onto organic cotton, resulting in a durable material made of more than 70% renewable and recycled raw materials.
+This biobased material is then coated onto cotton, resulting in a durable material made of more than 70% renewable and recycled raw materials.

 Vegea’s material utilizes and repurposes waste materials, thereby extending the utility of the grapes and making the winemaking process more circular.
-The base material is organic cotton, and it uses the most environmentally-responsible form of polyurethane on the market.
+The base material is cotton, and it uses the most environmentally-responsible form of polyurethane on the market.